ai-hero-dev/ai-hero/examples/vercel-ai-sdk/09-generate-enum/article.md

     model,
     output: "enum",
     prompt: text,
-    system:
+    system: prompt`
-      `Classify the sentiment of the text as either ` + `positive, negative, or neutral.`,
+      Classify the sentiment of the text as either positive, negative, or neutral.
+    `,
   });
 };
 ```